RussAbbott/pylog/README.md

 Prolog went out of favor because [it was difficult to understand and trace the execution of Prolog programs](https://synthese.wordpress.com/2010/08/21/prologs-death/)—which made debugging very challenging.

 Structurally, Prolog is both one of the simplest of all programming languages—you can learn it very quickly—and one of the most interesting.
 It is quite different from virtually all other programming languages.
 In Prolog you make assertions of facts and then pose questions about those facts.
 Answers are *unified* with variables.
 It is seductively elegant and powerful.

-We can look a few [examples](https://swish.swi-prolog.org/p/kb_rja.pl).
+We can look a few examples [here](https://swish.swi-prolog.org/p/kb_rja.pl).

 ## Prolog tutorials